 Private Transfer Best Option

-We would suggest booking this private transfer from Ben Gurion Airport to Jerusalem, prices vary depending on how many people in your party but it can be as cheap as $26.
+We would suggest booking this private transfer from Ben Gurion Airport to Jerusalem.
+Prices vary depending on how many people in your party, but they can be as cheap as $45.
 There is no better option coming from Tel Aviv airport.

 - Cost: 16 NIS ($4USD), children under 5 free